spiffe/spire-controller-manager/README.md

 ### Upgrade

-The SPIRE Controller Manager must have the correct set of [Custom Resources](#custom-resources) corresponding to the version to be installed.
+The SPIRE Controller Manager must have the correct set of [Custom Resources](#custom-resources) and the `manager-role` that corresponds to the version to be installed.

-Before upgrading, please install custom resources from [config/crd](/config/crd)
+Before upgrading, please install custom resources from [config/crd](/config/crd) and verify that [manager-role](/config/rbac/role.yaml) is up-to-date.

 ## Compatibility